DBCDK/ting-client/README.md

 Mockups
 -------
+Mockups are static dumps of objects found in the tests/mockups folder.
+Primarialy used as objects in unittests.

 ### processResponse_response_dump_full_view_search:
 JSON encoded dump of the response object dumped from the first line in the processResponse method in the TingClientObjectCollection object.